 ASC 740 prescribes a two-step approach for the recognition and measurement of tax benefits associated with the positions taken or expected to be taken in a tax return that affect amounts reported in the financial statements.
 We have reviewed and will continue to review the conclusions reached regarding uncertain tax positions, which may be subject to review and adjustment at a later date based on ongoing analyses of tax laws, regulations and interpretations thereof.
 For the years ended December 31, 2022, 2021 and 2020, no unrecognized tax benefit was recorded.
-To the extent that our assessment of the conclusions reached regarding uncertain tax positions changes as a result of the evaluation of new information, such change in estimate will be recorded in the period in which such determination is made.
+To the extent that our assessment of the conclusions reached regarding uncertain tax positions in estimate will be recorded in the period in which such determination is made.
 We report income tax-related interest and penalties relating to uncertain tax positions, if applicable, as a component of other (income) expense.
 For the years ended December 31, 2022, 2021 and 2020, no such amounts were recorded.